mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

   * preauthorized
 You can accept only one Authentication set at a time.

-* _Binary delta_ - The binary difference between two filesystem images.
-See the
-documentation on [Delta updates](../06.Delta-update/docs.md) for more information.
+* _Binary delta_ - The binary difference between two Operating System images.
+See the documentation on [Delta updates](../06.Delta-update/docs.md) for more information.

-* _Board integration_ - The low-level integration required to enable system
+* _Board integration_ - The low-level integration required to enable Operating System
 updates with Mender on a board.
 Often includes OS bootloader and storage integration and requires customization based on the hardware and OS.